leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/CSRF.md

 3. Bypassing SameSite Cookie restrictions
 4. Bypassing Referer-based CSRF defenses

+---

 ## How to find each type:

 1. Basic
+- Check all data that a user can change, for example the users email.

 2. Bypassing CSRF Token Validation
+- Try changing the method of the request, see if the token is still validated.
+- Try removing the token.
+- Try using the token for the other users request.
+- Look for something like `csrfKey`
+- Look for a cookie duplicating the token

 3. Bypassing SameSite Cookie restrictions
+- See if `SameSite=Strict` is set as a cookie, if not try the Lax bypass.
+- Check parameters in others requests for redirects.
+- If Oauth is being used try the cookie refresh attack

 4. Bypassing Referer-based CSRF defenses
+- Try removing the referer header
+- See if the referer header just needs to include its own name: `http://attacker-website.com/csrf-attack?vulnerable-website.com`

 ---